aswinpaul/aimmedm_2022/README.md

-# aimmedm_2022
+# An active inference mixed-model for efficient decision making: integrating counterfactual-learning and predictive-planning

-An active inference mixed-model for efficient decision making: integrating counterfactual-learning and predictive-planning
+Abstract.